First model with scikit-learn#

 target_predicted = model.predict(data)

-To predict, a model uses a prediction function that will use the input data together with the model states.
+To predict, a model uses a prediction function that uses the input data together with the model states.
 As for the learning algorithm and the model states, the prediction function is specific for each type of model.

 target_predicted[:5]